ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/cub-scouts/uncovering-the-past/index.md

     A. Watch an episode or episodes (about one hour total) of a show about anything related to archaeology.
 Then do the following:
         (1) Make a list of at least two questions or ideas from what you watched.
         (2) Discuss two of the questions or ideas with your counselor.
-        {{#nova-note}}Some examples include - but are not limited to - shows found on PBS (such as NOVA), Discovery Channel, Science Channel, National Geographic Channel, TED Talks (online videos), and the History Channel.
+        {{#note type="counselor"}}Some examples include - but are not limited to - shows found on PBS (such as NOVA), Discovery Channel, Science Channel, National Geographic Channel, TED Talks (online videos), and the History Channel.
 You may choose to watch a live performance or movie at a planetarium or science museum instead of watching a media production.
-You may watch online productions with your counselor’s approval and under your parent’s supervision.{{/nova-note}}
+You may watch online productions with your counselor’s approval and under your parent’s supervision.{{/note}}
     B. Read (about one hour total) about anything related to archaeology.
 Then do the following:
         (1) Make a list of at least two questions or ideas from what you read.
         (2) Discuss two of the questions or ideas with your counselor.
-        {{#nova-note}}Books on many topics may be found at your locallibrary.
-Examples of magazines include but are not limited to Odyssey, Kids Discover, National Geographic Kids, Highlights, and OWL or Owlkids (https://www.owlkids.com/).{{/nova-note}}
+        {{#note type="counselor"}}Books on many topics may be found at your locallibrary.
+Examples of magazines include but are not limited to Odyssey, Kids Discover, National Geographic Kids, Highlights, and OWL or Owlkids (https://www.owlkids.com/).{{/note}}
     C. Do a combination of reading and watching (about ONE hour total) about anything related to archaeology.
 Then do the following:
         (1) Make a list of at least two questions or ideas from what you have read and watched.
         (2) Discuss two of the questions or ideas with your counselor.